Some Truths about Mathematics

 Key Stage 4

-- Groups are set according to ability and setting is reviewed regularly.
+Groups are set according to attainment at end of KS3 and setting is reviewed regularly.

-- Home learning tasks are based on past examination questions for each topic taught and form therefore an accurate reflection of content to be mastered.
-The tasks are marked, graded and returned with target sheets which clearly identify areas for improvement.
+Home learning tasks are based on past examination questions for each topic taught and form an accurate reflection of content to be mastered.
+Tasks are marked, graded and returned with target sheets which clearly identify areas for improvement.
 Students can reflect and respond to these.

 Working with students at our feeder primary schools